QuadraLogics/QuadraLogics.github.io/_selfpacetraining/DevOpsMasterArchitect.md

 Services4: Our online training modules are hosted on Moodle a world-class LMS .
 You can access our content from your laptop or your mobile/tablet.
 You will have exclusive access to the LMS for 12 months from the start date of your purchase.
 Happy Learning !

 USPH: QuadraLogics Advantage
 USP: Quadralogics is a boutique training firm that specializes in DevOps training and consulting.
 Since our inception in 2014, QuadraLogics has facilitated more than 70+ corporate and public workshops enabling more than 2000+ practitioners.
 We are trusted partners with global brands like Pluralsight, Udacity, KnowledgeHut, etc and enable them in designing/delivering technical content and training.
-Quadralogics today is one of the most trusted training/content producers and a premium player in the B2B DevOps market.Hence enrolling your self with our programs entitles you to avail the program at a wholesale price.
+Quadralogics today is one of the most trusted training/content producers and a premium player in the B2B DevOps market.
 Building on our experience our industry experts have carefully handcrafted the workshop "DevOps Master Architect".
 We use a technique called the “Task-based learning”.
 In this approach, the practitioner learns by exploring 200+ hands on,real-life scenarios.
 This unique style enables the practitioner to be more competent and highly productive after the workshop.

 TContentH: Course contents
 TContentB: